 It is possible to seek state legal aid or procedural aid to cover procedural costs.

-In the case of state legal aid, a person is appointed a lawyer by the Estonian Bar Association.
+In the case of state legal aid, a person is appointed a lawyer by the Estonian Bar Association (Eesti Advokatuur).
 The role of the lawyer is to represent and provide advice to the person in the proceedings.
 State legal aid is available to persons who due to their financial status are unable to pay for expert legal services at the time that they need the legal aid or are able to do so only in part or in instalments, or whose financial status would make it impossible to subsist after paying for the legal services.
 Receiving state legal aid does not release the person from the obligation to bear other procedural expenses.

 More detailed information regarding state legal aid is available here.